thingylabs/performance.thingylabs.io/docs/s1-outline.md

 - Insights for scaling to a broader employee base or commercial product.
 - Development of GDPR-compliant methodologies for workplace health research.

----

-*For questions or to exercise your GDPR rights, contact [performance@thingylabs.io](mailto:performance@thingylabs.io).*

----

-### License
-This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/). © D3velop Ltd (In Gründung) – Licensed to Thingylabs GmbH.